On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Search with the Lackadaisical Quantum Walk

 \section{Search with the Lackadaisical Quantum Walk}

 The classical random walk is a probabilistic movement in which a particle jumps to its adjacent positions based on the outcome of a non-biased random variable at each step~\cite{portugal_walks}.
-Generally, this random variable is a fair coin that has one degree of freedom for each possible direction of movement in the space at hand.
+Generally, the random variable is a fair coin with one degree of freedom for each possible direction of movement in the space at hand.
+This simple concept can also support sophisticated approaches to practical problems, such as random-walk-based recommendations of potential lenders in peer-to-peer lending~\cite{zhang_random-walk_P2P-lending}.

-The quantum walk, in turn, is a generalized concept in comparison with the classical random walk.
+The quantum walk, in turn, is a generalized concept compared to the classical random walk.
 That high-level idea of conditioned movements remains, but quantum operations are responsible for evolving the system.
 In this context, quantum properties such as interference and superposition allow the quantum walk to spread quadratically faster than the classical one~\cite{portugal_walks}.
 This advantage, therefore, can be used to search spatial regions more efficiently~\cite{wong_intro_search_walks}.